Occupancy Grid Mapping without Ray-Casting for High-resolution LiDAR Sensors: Time Complexity Analysis

 \section{Time Complexity Analysis}

 In this section, we analyze the time complexity of updating and querying the occupancy states on D-Map.
-To facilitate further analysis of the benchmark experiments in Section~\ref{sec:benchmark}, we additionally provide a time complexity analysis of the classical occupancy update pipeline, which involves ray{-}casting prior to map updates.
+To facilitate further analysis of the benchmark experiments in Section~\ref{sec:benchmark}, we additionally provide a time complexity analysis of the classical occupancy update pipeline, which involves ray-casting prior to map updates.